Monthly Pay: $1,200.41

 This is a typical mortgage calculator for fixed-rate mortgage loans.
 This calculator has graphing capabilities and can also display either monthly or annual amortization schedules based on the loan starting date.
-You can also add property taxes, PMI (Private Mortgage Insurance) costs, and all other related fees to calculate your total monthly out-of-pocket cost.
+You can also add property taxes, PMI costs, HOA fee, insurance, and other related costs to estimate your total monthly out-of-pocket cost.

 A mortgage is a loan secured by a property – usually a real estate property.
 A real estate mortgage includes the following key components: